ElSnoMan/scripting-to-framework/tau-docs/Chapter7/chapter_7.md

 # Copy Deck Test Suite
-Project Structure and more endpoints
+Flow Through Multiple Pages and WebDriverWait

 The last suite of tests will be around the site's Deckbuilder functionality.
 On the Deck Builder page, users have the option to Copy the Deck.